A Reference Tool for Metal Surface Finish Characteristics

 If a rougher surface is required, we can use sandblasting or grinding to intentionally develop a very rough surface, possibly exceeding 100 µin Ra.

-Meeting Your Surface Finish Needs
+How to Satisfy Your Metal Surface Finish Needs

 As you can see from the different types of metal surface finish charts, there are various surface finish options and different ways to look at surface roughness.